robotom/self-orienting-antenna-mpu6050/README.md

 # self-orienting-antenna-mpu6050
 Software to orient antenna vertically no matter the orientation of the body to which it is connected...
 And read out values to an LCD.
+MPU6050 is the main GYRO/Accelerometer hardware.